DTU-TES/Hydrogen-Fuelling-Station/README.md

 Make sure dymola is installed and working correctly (Hence, modelica and visual studio/express 2010 should be installed).

-Download hydrogen fuelling package. extract files in Dymola folder in Docments.
+Download hydrogen fuelling package.
+Extract files in Dymola folder in Docments.
 Keep library structure within the "Hydrogen-Fuelling-Station" folder.

 Installation of CoolProp.
-copy "CoolPropLib.lib" from CoolPropFiles folder into installation folder of dymola "Dymola/bin/lib" copy "CoolPropLib.h" from CoolPropFiles folder into installation folder of dymola "Dymola/source"
+Copy "CoolPropLib.lib" from CoolPropFiles folder into installation folder of dymola "Dymola/bin/lib".
+Copy "CoolPropLib.h" from CoolPropFiles folder into installation folder of dymola "Dymola/source".

 Open Dymola, load "HydrogenRefuelingCoolProp" and Enjoy :)